JStover95/FaaSr-Testing-Workflow/IMPLEMENTATION_PLAN.md

 This is not a good design for external end users because requiring them to get an invocation ID for each function adds unnecessary complexity.
 Instead we could:

-1. Simple solution: remove workflow isolation from the `WorkflowRunner` entirely, or make it optional
+1. Simple solution: remove workflow isolation from `FaaSrWorkflow` entirely, or make it optional
 2. Complicated solution: Add workflow isolation directly to FaaSr-Backend
    - If the user wants an event-driven workflow that triggers when an object is uploaded to a certain bucket, then they would need to include a function in their workflow to pull the object and save it in the isolated workflow folder.

 ### Access to Workflow Data and `FaaSrPayload` Instance

-`WorkflowRunner` currently uses the `workflow_data` and `faasr_payload` attributes of the deprecated `WorkflowMigrationAdapter` for the following:
+`FaaSrWorkflow` currently uses the `workflow_data` and `faasr_payload` attributes of the deprecated `WorkflowMigrationAdapter` for the following:

 - Getting the invocation folder with `get_invocation_folder`
 - Setting `InvocationID` and `InvocationTimestamp`